readthedocs/blog/security-update-on-incoming-webhooks.rst

 Security implications
 ---------------------

-The lacking of a shared secret for manually created integrations together with a legacy feature that automatically created integrations in certain circumstances, could have allowed unauthorized users to create integrations without a shared secret.
+The lack of a shared secret for manually created integrations together with a legacy feature that automatically created integrations in certain circumstances, could have allowed unauthorized users to create integrations without a shared secret.
 Allowing the attacker to trigger builds, create and delete previews from pull requests (if you had this feature enabled),